rowe-morehouse/resume/deliverable/Rowe-Morehouse-Resume-20200917-master-airtable.md

 **Founder / CEO — Wildwood Hills Search Marketing** &nbsp;_<small>Jan 2004 - Jan 2008</small>_

-✔︎  Founded this successful business-to-consumer internet advertising agency, and grew it to almost 200 brick-and-mortar clients via a productized service offering and formalized sales strategy.
+✔︎  Founded this successful business-to-consumer internet advertising agency, and grew it to almost 200 brick-and-mortar clients via a productized service offering and a formalized, documented sales strategy.

 *   Origin Story: After a couple years of selling internet advertising for other firms, I realized that most small businesses in your local yellow pages didn't understand the value of online marketing at that time — due to its complexities and overwhelming array of options.
 They really wanted phone calls from new prospects.
 I had an epiphany moment and <mark>launched the world's first Pay-Per-Call performance marketing service</mark>.

+*   I concepted and put together a toll-free VOIP phone number bank and call tracking system using open-source software and spreadsheets.

+*   Our clients loved only having to pay for the phone calls they received … but the key to the success of this business was the smart sales program and my motivating commission structure which attracted top salespeople who I hired and managed.

 **Sales Executive — Web Media Online Advertising** &nbsp;_<small>Jan 2003 - Aug 2004</small>_

-✔︎  We take Visa, Mastercard, and American Express … which will it be?
+✔︎  Direct Sales.
+We take Visa, Mastercard, and American Express … which will it be?

+*   Sold all manner of CPC / CPA / CPM internet advertising media as an independent rep for multiple firms in LA and SF.

+*   Purchased traffic at a discount and ran my own affiliate offers.

 **Online Marketing Specialist — Warner Bros.
 Online** &nbsp;_<small>Jan 2002 - Apr 2003</small>_

-✔︎  Was hired for hands-on viral marketing of home video releases (on DVD) for titles like The Matrix, Harry Potter & Scooby Doo. <mark>Generated millions of impressions</mark> for these global brands.
+✔︎  Was hired for hands-on viral marketing of home video releases (on DVD) for titles like The Matrix, Harry Potter & Scooby Doo. <mark>Generated millions of impressions</mark> for these global brands, contributing to gross sales around release dates.

 **Technical Project Manager — Razorfish** &nbsp;_<small>Jan 1999 - Mar 2001</small>_